2015 Iowa State Cyclones football team

-The 2015 Iowa State Cyclones football team represented Iowa State University in the 2015 NCAA Division I FBS football season.
-Playing as a member of the Big 12 Conference (Big 12), the team played its home games at Jack Trice Stadium in Ames, Iowa.
-They were led by seventh-year head coach Paul Rhoads.
-They finished the season 3–9, 2–7 in Big 12 play to finish in ninth place.
+The 2015 Iowa State Cyclones football team represented Iowa State University as a member of Big 12 Conference during the 2015 NCAA Division I FBS football season.
+Led by Paul Rhoads in his seventh and final season, the Cyclones compiled an overall record of 3–9 with a mark of 2–7 in conference play, placing ninth in the Big 12.
+The team played home games at Jack Trice Stadium in Ames, Iowa.

-On October 26, 2015, Mark Mangino was replaced as offensive coordinator with Todd Sturdy, formerly the passing game coordinator, on an interim basis.
+On October 26, Mark Mangino was replaced as offensive coordinator with Todd Sturdy, formerly the passing game coordinator, on an interim basis.
 On November 23, Rhoads was fired.
 He stayed on to coach the final game of the season on November 28.
-He finished at Iowa State with a seven-year record of 32–55.
+He finished his tenure at Iowa State with a seven-year record of 32–55.

-Previous season

-The 2014 Iowa State Cyclones football team finished the regular season 2–10, with wins over only non conference play, Iowa and Toledo.
-The Cyclones became ineligible for a bowl game after losing its seventh game against Kansas on November 8.